KazuoYanagimoto/Hello-World/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

-### steps to start project
+### Steps To Start Project
-1 - Install repository to your favorite directory.
+1: Install repository to your favorite directory.

 ```shell
 git clone https://github.com/KazuoYanagimoto/Hello-World.git
 ```

-2 - Change Directory to hello-world.
+2: Change Directory to /hello-world.
 Install all 'node_modules' and 'bower_components'.

 ```shell
 npm install